pj/typemagic/packages/graphql/README.md

 Resolve functions

 Resolve functions can either have a

 The graphql type schema is defined on the `type` field

+Resolve functions are optional

+## Helpers

+You can base your return types off basic type definitions and classes:

+Classes have one advantage - they can be passed into some of the helper functions

+Packing you're entire schema into a single object

+Breaking the schema up into separate objects , however errors will be at the place where you call build, rather than on the specific fields

 ## Null and Arrays